Pay Down Mortgage vs. Invest

 Investment

 Account typeChoose taxable, tax-deferred (401k/IRA), or Roth.
-Tax treatment significantly affects the after-tax investment return and therefore which strategy wins.
+How your account is taxed strongly affects the after-tax return, and therefore which strategy wins.

 Annual returnYour expected investment return before tax.
-The after-tax return is compared against your guaranteed mortgage rate to determine which use of extra cash is more valuable.
+The after-tax version of this is compared against your guaranteed mortgage rate.

 Account type